Skip to main content

 Web Server Backups

-cloudstic backup -source sftp \
+cloudstic backup -source sftp://www-data@web01.example.com/var/www \

 -source-sftp-key ~/.ssh/deploy_key \